Daimon Hellstrom: Fictional character biography

-Alongside the Hellcat and the West Coast Avengers, he later battled Master Pandemonium, Allatou, and the Cat People.
+Alongside Hellcat and the West Coast Avengers, he later battled Master Pandemonium, Allatou, and the Cat People.
 He later exorcised Lincoln Slade's spirit from Hamilton Slade's body.
 Alongside the West Coast Avengers again, he battled Seth's forces.
 Daimon and Patsy retired from adventuring and Daimon went on a personal quest for meaning.
 He traveled to a monastery where the Miracle Man had taken refuge.
 When the Miracle Man stole Daimon's "Darksoul", Daimon discovered that he was human, but he was also dying.
 Patsy eventually used a dark magic book in Daimon's possession titled the Grimorum Verum to summon "Satan" and pleaded for him to save Daimon's life.
 However, to do this, Daimon had to regain his Darksoul and once again become the "Son of Satan".
 Daimon was re-imbued with his essence, but upon witnessing Daimon's "true face" of evil, Patsy went insane.
 Daimon kept her away from prying eyes in his estate at Fire Lake, where she spent most days either asleep or babbling seemingly randomly.
-She would remain there until one day she regained enough sanity to weep for having brought back such evil into the world, and committed suicide with the aid of a being known as Deathurge.
+She would remain there until one day she regained enough sanity to weep for having brought back such evil into the world, and committed suicide with the aid of Deathurge.
 Now calling himself "Hellstorm", Daimon ultimately discovered a way to finally defeat his father.
 Daimon discovered his father's secret true name – Marduk Kurios – and used the power of this knowledge to finally kill him.
 Daimon then became the new "Satan", ruling over his father's realm of Hell.
 (Note: Told via flashback in Hellstorm: Prince of Lies #16) He later used this power to allow Hawkeye and the Thunderbolts to resurrect Patsy from the dead.
-Daimon battled the Black School.